DataFire/Integrations/integrations/generated/amazonaws_streams_dynamodb/README.md

   region: ""
 });

-amazonaws_streams_dynamodb.DescribeStream({
-  "StreamArn": ""
-}).then(data => {
+.then(data => {
   console.log(data);
 });
 ```

 ## Description

 <fullname>Amazon DynamoDB</fullname> <p>Amazon DynamoDB Streams provides API actions for accessing streams and processing stream records.
-To learn more about application development with Streams, see <a href="http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html">Capturing Table Activity with DynamoDB Streams</a> in the Amazon DynamoDB Developer Guide.</p>
+To learn more about application development with Streams, see <a href="https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html">Capturing Table Activity with DynamoDB Streams</a> in the Amazon DynamoDB Developer Guide.</p>

 ## Actions